ikanisa/abareyo/README.md

 ## Hosting Strategy

-We intentionally removed the default Vercel deployment path.
+We intentionally removed the default managed-host deployment path.
 The platform now targets containerised or Supabase-hosted environments for the following reasons:

-- **Deterministic runtime** – Self-hosting via Docker or Supabase Edge Functions keeps the Node.js version and native dependencies aligned with our CI images, eliminating Vercel-specific quirks around OpenSSL and experimental flags.
+- **Deterministic runtime** – Self-hosting via Docker or Supabase Edge Functions keeps the Node.js version and native dependencies aligned with our CI images, eliminating proprietary platform quirks around OpenSSL and experimental flags.
 - **Network affinity** – Running the web app closer to Supabase Postgres (or within the same VPC) lowers latency for realtime updates and reduces cross-region egress charges.
-- **Compliance** – Match-day integrations (MoMo SMS, SACCO accounting) require IP allowlists that are impractical to enforce on ephemeral Vercel preview hosts.
+- **Compliance** – Match-day integrations (MoMo SMS, SACCO accounting) require IP allowlists that are impractical to enforce on ephemeral preview hosts.

 Upcoming production hardening includes a reverse proxy in front of the Next.js runtime.
 We are evaluating Caddy (for automatic TLS and HTTP/3) and Cloudflare Tunnel (for zero-trust ingress) to expose the app without punching additional firewall holes.
 Implementation details will land in the runbooks once the chosen proxy is rolled out.

+### What we removed (managed host)
+- Platform-specific CLI scripts (`scripts/env-sync-template.sh`, `scripts/local-preflight.mjs`) now target generic Node.js environments.
+- GitHub Actions no longer install proprietary CLIs — the preview workflow simply builds and archives artifacts.
+- Documentation now points at Docker/Supabase hosting; legacy references to the previous managed platform have been retired.

 ### Chat-Based Onboarding
 - Visit `/onboarding` to launch the anonymous, ChatGPT-style onboarding assistant.